 This application checklist has been created as an aid in developing an application.
-For more information, refer to the OJP Application Submission Steps in the OJP Grant Application Resource Guide and the DOJ Application Submission Checklist.
+For more information, reference The OJP Application Submission Steps in the OJP Grant Application Resource Guide and the DOJ Application Submission Checklist.

 Pre-Application

 Before Registering in Grants.gov